 If you received the latest Windows 10 update, you may have noticed a new banner in the Settings app that appears at the top.

-The banner displays basic information about him account your and is also used by Microsoft for advertising / informational purposes.
+The banner displays basic about him your and is also used by Microsoft for advertising / informational purposes.
 Most users should see a “Get more out of Windows” notification at the top.

 And immediately after that it says: "With a few quick options, you will be ready to enjoy the full Microsoft experience".
 There is an obvious "Let's go!"
 Prompt button and a "Skip for now" link that is less pronounced.